majewsky/blog-data/posts/argh-pm.md

 * the header section
     * the header of its key-value database

-The key-value database's header looks like this:
+The key-value database's header looks like this (comments mine):

 ```c
 struct rpmheader {